 Cloud-based platforms and digital process automation have created more room for more remote workers.
 In other words, digitalisation has enabled more tasks to be performed without barriers such as communication.

-On another note, having an option in place to work remotely during Covid-19 or not, can be beneficial for operations, if necessary.
+On another note, having an option in place to work from home during Covid-19 or not, can be beneficial for operations, if necessary.

 Why is ‘working from home’ so popular?